enrylucas/snack-bar/README.md

 ## Setup

-This project uses a postgreSQL database.
+This project uses a postgreSQL database (Download: https://www.postgresql.org/download/).
 It's necessary to create a database called 'snack-bar' and properly fill the datasource's credentials.
 This can be done at application.properties file.

 ## Building and Running